mbta/commuter_rail_boarding/apps/busloc/README.md

 The configuration can be changed later with the command `nssm edit <service-name>`.
 After changing configurations, make sure to run `nssm restart <service-name>` so the new configuration takes effect.

+## TSP configuration

+If you change the server where Busloc runs, you need to update the TSP configuration.

+**Change where TransitMaster sends the requests**
+* On hstmkiosk, run regedit
+* Browse to HKEY_LOCAL_MACHINE -> SOFTWARE -> ILG -> TransitMaster -> TMTrafficSignalPreemption
+* Change the ServerIPAddr to the IP address where Busloc will run.
+* In the Services dialog, stop and start the TMTSPClient.
+ (If this service ever gets moved to a cluster machine, do this in Failover Cluster Manager rather than the Services dialog.)

+**Add the new Busloc machine to the TSP API website's whitelist**
+* On opstech3, open Start -> Administrative Tools
+* Open Internet Information Services (IIS) Manager
+* Browse to OPSTECH3 -> Sites -> TspApi
+* Open IP Address and Domain Restrictions
+* Click "Add Allow Entry..." and add the new Busloc server's IP